bharath12b5/mvn-linux/Building-Python-MongoDB-Driver.md

 	Type "help", "copyright", "credits" or "license" for more 	information.
 	>>>
    ```
-   Now verify that pymongo has been installed:
+   Now verify that PyMongo has been installed:

    ```shell
 	>>> import pymongo
    ```
 	If you get no errors from this import statement, then PyMongo has been installed successfully.
+	To exit from python prompt either use ctrl + d or type exit().

 ### Basic validation test